oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.2 Value Type

 The *vtype* option specifies the type of each field in an ArrayOf or MapOf type.
 It may be any JADN type or Defined type.
-* An ArrayOf or MapOf instance MUST be considered valid iff each of its elements is an instance of *vtype*.
+* An ArrayOf or MapOf instance MUST be considered invalid if any of its elements is not an instance of *vtype*.

 #### 3.2.1.3 Key Type
 The *ktype* option specifies the type of each key in a MapOf type.
-* *ktype* MUST be a Defined type, either an enumeration or a type with constraints that specify a fixed subset of values that belong to a category.
+* *ktype* SHOULD be a Defined type, either an enumeration or a type with constraints that specify a fixed subset of values that belong to a category.
-* A MapOf instance MUST be considered valid iff each of its keys is an instance of *ktype*.
+* A MapOf instance MUST be considered invalid if any of its keys is not an instance of *ktype*.

 #### 3.2.1.4 Derived Enumeration
-The *enum* option creates an Enumerated type derived from a referenced Array, Choice, Map or Record type.
+The *enum* option is a schema optimization that creates an Enumerated type derived from a referenced Array, Choice, Map or Record type.
 (See [Section 3.3](#33-type-simplification)).

 #### 3.2.1.5 Semantic Validation
 The *format* option value is a semantic validation keyword.
 Each keyword specifies validation requirements for